 In these uncertain times, so many of us have found ourselves working from home.
-If you’re working from home and feeling a little bit like a duck out of water, here are some helpful tips to get you through each working day and help you plan your time effectively at home.
+If you’re working from home and feeling a little bit like a duck out of water, here are some helpful tips on how to work from home and to get you through each working day and help you plan your time effectively at home.

-First things first!
+First things first on our working from home tips!
 It’s very tempting to work in your PJs but it really isn’t great for motivation.
 Just because you’re in self-isolation it doesn’t mean you have to sit in your scruffs!
 There’s the term ‘dress for success’ and we’re not saying get suited and booted, but at least dress in something that’s relatively smart and comfortable.
 After all, you never know when the boss might want to make an impromptu video call!

 2. Create a home office

 As comfy as it is, setting up on the sofa with your laptop on your knee isn’t a great idea.
 After a while your posture will suffer and it will cause aches and pains.
 It’s best to create a dedicated office desk and set your laptop up there.
 If it’s a permanent thing, you may want your own home office to really get you in work mode.
 An ergonomically designed chair and a permanent monitor plugged into your laptop is recommended.
 Desk storage, a little desk plant and some office stationery will spruce your work space right up!
 A desk organiser is a good one for keeping you on track.